- What Are Required Provisions In a Life Insurance Policy?

 While this only applies to participating policies, an insurer is required to determine and apportion any divisible surplus among other participating policies at frequent intervals.

-Below is example of a typical divisible surplus provision, according to McGill’s Life Insurance.
+Below is an example of a typical divisible surplus provision, according to McGill’s Life Insurance.

 “While this policy is in force, except as extended term insurance, it will be entitled to the share, if any, of the divisible surplus that we shall annually determine and apportion to it.
 This share is payable as a dividend on the policy anniversary,” quoted in McGill.